 - GRE, GMAT, LSAT or MCAT scores, as applicable (photocopies permitted)

 - A "Statement of Purpose" of up to three pages, double-spaced which considers the relationship between the applicant's graduate level study and intended personal and/or professional career goals.
 Each statement must begin with a 10-15 line abstract (included in the page limit) that explains in layman's terms their degree program, with emphasis to its eventual intellectual impact on his/her respective field of study.

 - At least two (2) Letters of Recommendation from previous professors with whom the applicant has taken classes and/or has worked closely with.

 - Financial Aid Summary or Award letter from the applicant's school (e.g., Graduate School, MSB, Law Center, etc.).

-Additionally, selected nominees also will need to provide the following additional or official items as part of the nomination packet to JP Morgan Trust:
+Selected nominees will need to provide the following additional or "official" items as part of the nomination packet to JP Morgan Trust:

 - Official transcripts from all undergraduate and graduate institutions.

 - ETS certified GRE, GMAT, LSAT or MCAT scores.

 - Summary copy of student's completed Free Application for Federal Student Aid (FAFSA) for the 2019-20 academic year.

 - Federal Income Tax Returns for the prior two calendar years (CY2016 and CY2017), including spouse's returns.